sethcatts/SHC_Kipo/README.md

 # Kipo Bot
-A general purpose discord bot made using node.js Mostly returns API call data.
+A general purpose discord bot made using node.js

+Mostly prints API call data to the chat.

 ### Commands Available
 ### Libraries Used